Looking for boy names starting with M?

-Parents love the letter M. It’s one of the most popular letters for boy names, not far behind favorite first initials J, A, and L. As of 2022, it comes in fourth.
-(It’s even more popular for our daughters; it comes in third for baby girl names.)
+Parents love the letter M. It’s one of the most popular letters for boy names, not far behind favorite first initials J and A. As of 2023, it comes in third.
+That’s up one from 2022; M names are now popular than L names for our sons.

 Michael dominated the top spot on US popularity charts from the 1950s into the 1990s.
 Everybody likes Mike, and generations have grown up with him, too.
 From television dad Mike Brady to sports heroes Michael Jordan and Michael Phelps, it’s a rock solid choice for a son, a Biblical classic that stands the test of time.
 But it’s not the only traditional M option, and it’s not even the most popular M name for boys at the moment.